alexandersep/pico-probe/README.md

 * You must not name a directory "pico".
 It is recommended to clone and run the script in home/$USER/ Documents/ directory.
 This is because a directory called pico will be created in the scipt.
+* If you encounter a problem with building due to threads.

 ## Based on
 ``https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh``